RoaringCatGames/litter-box/README.md

 ## How to Use Litter Box

-1. Download or clone this repository
+1. Download the latest release [HERE](https://github.com/RoaringCatGames/litter-box/releases)
 2. Open your Unity project
 3. Open the "Assets" menu option
 4. Select "Import Package > Custom Package..."